SkypLabs/wordpress-backup-data/README.md

-# WordPress Backup Config
+# WordPress Backup Data

-This Python script is made for doing a complete backup of your Wordpress blog's data.
-It does exactly the same thing that the Wordpress' export feature.
+This Python script is made for doing a complete backup of your WordPress blog's data.
+It does exactly the same thing that the WordPress' export feature.

 ## Dependencies

  * Python 2.7
- * [Mechanize][1] package
+ * [Mechanize][mechanize] package

 ### On Fedora

-    yum install python-mechanize
+    dnf install python-mechanize

 ### On Debian

+    apt update
-    aptitude install python-mechanize
+    apt install python-mechanize

 ### Using pip

-    pip install mechanize
+    pip install -r requirements.txt

 ## How to